What is Adult Foster and Family Care (AFC)?

 You can live in your caregiver’s home, or your caregiver can move into your home.

-Your caregiver will provide meals and snacks, assistance with personal care, medication reminders and assistance, provide behavior interventions as needed, shopping, laundry, housekeeping, and transportation to medical appointments and social visits.
+Your caregiver will provide meals and snacks, assistance with personal care, medication reminders and assistance, behavior interventions as needed, shopping, laundry, housekeeping, and transportation to medical appointments and social visits.

 What are the costs?